Table of contents

 - Restaurants and Cafes

 County Roscommon, Ireland located in the midwest.
 It makes up 1 part of 5 counties of the province of Connaught, alongside Sligo, Galway, Leitrim and Mayo.
-With 3 main towns Roscommon, Boyle and Castlerea.
+With the 3 County Roscommon towns, Boyle and Castlerea.
 The county is the 11th largest of the 32 at 2548 sq metres, however 27th largest in regards to population.

 County Roscommon Ireland was named after the main town Roscommon.
 With the word Ros meaning a wooded, gentle height and Comán, the first abbot and bishop of Roscommon.